Max Planck PhDnet Statutes

 At the local level, voting occurs within each institute for the election of Internal and External PhD Representatives.
 The election of Internal PhD Representatives is to be determined locally, whereas the election of External PhD Representatives is described in full detail in Appendix A. In order to facilitate the organization of elections across all institutes, elections for External PhD Representatives should generally be held in between beginning of March and end of August each year.
 This time period ensures sufficient preparation time before the General Meeting takes place.

 At the central level, voting occurs at the General Meeting according to two goals.
 First, to maintain democratic legitimacy, certain critical votes should be reserved for Delegates only.
 Second, to encourage active participation of everyone at the General meeting, less critical votes should be open to all members of the General Assembly.
 All elections can be held electronically.
-If possible, every election, physically or electronically, should be held anonymously, and the election procedure should prohibit multiple voting by a single person.
 Voting at the General Meeting is categorized into major voting and minor voting respectively.

 6.1 Major voting